 - Q3: In the world of [your field of expertise] what should everyone start doing?

-“9 Things to Do in Your 1st 90 Days as a VP Marketing” is both clear and engaging — anyone who’s interested knows what they’re going to get, and anyone who isn’t won’t waste their time.
+The episode title “9 Things to Do in Your 1st 90 Days as a VP Marketing” is both clear and engaging — anyone who’s interested knows what they’re going to get, and anyone who isn’t won’t waste their time.

 Notice how long interview-based podcast titles can be.
 Long titles can be super useful if they tell the audience exactly what they need to know about the podcast episode’s content.

-How to Create an Interview-Based Podcast Episode
+Creating an Interview-Based Podcast Episode

-Don’t skip the pre-interview
+Don't Skip the Pre-Interview

-As you talk, you might hear about your guest’s kids, hobbies, struggles, goals, etc. Write it all down.
+As you talk, you might hear about your guest's kids, hobbies, struggles, goals, etc. Write it all down.
+Write down everything you learn about your guests.

-It’s going to help so much as you continue to nurture the relationship with your guest long after the episode is recorded.
+It will help so much as you continue to nurture the relationship with your guest long after the episode is recorded.

-I recommend loading all your notes on each guest into an app called Fabriq, so that you get alerts to stay connected on the things that matter to that guest.
+I recommend loading all your notes on each guest into an app called Fabriq so that you get alerts to stay connected on the things that matter to that guest.

 2. POV discovery or content planning.

+As you're asking questions you'll strike cords within your guest.
+They'll start to get passionate.
+Whenever you hear the soapbox tone, make sure you're writing.
 Write down every point your guest passionately makes.

-As you’re asking questions you’ll strike cords within your guest.
-They’ll start to get passionate.
-Whenever you hear the soapbox tone, make sure you’re writing.

 After the pre-interview, write What/Why/How style questions that you know will reactivate those passionate answers.